THE 5 COMPONENTS OF READING

 The five components of reading are systematically and explicitly taught in every cohort.
 During a student's mandatory first session, they are given a battery of assessments to pinpoint exactly where they fall on this hierarchy.

 No Guesswork: We don't skip steps they haven't mastered.
+We use a mastery-based direct instruction curriculum to ensure that there are no gaps in learning.

 Placing a student in the correct program and level is vital for their growth, confidence, and retention.